Brooks running shoes have been widely discussed as one of the tops running shoe brands out there today.

 This revamped upper also comes with a reimagined heel counter to provide a more supportive heel fit.

-Let’s take a closer look at the specs of the Ghost 13.
+Let’s take a closer look at the specs of the Ghost 13 (full review).

 - BALANCED, SOFT CUSHIONING: BioMoGo DNA and DNA LOFT cushioning work together to provide a just-right softness underfoot without losing responsiveness and durability - yet it feels lighter than ever.